RPC

 // Comment.telefunc.js

-// Environment: Server
+// Environment: server

 import { getContext, Abort, shield } from 'telefunc'

-shield(onCommentDelete, [shield.type.number])
+shield(onDelete, [shield.type.number])

-export async function onCommentDelete(id) {
+export async function onDelete(id) {

 const { user } = getContext()

-if (!user.isAdmin) {
+if (!user.isAdmin) throw Abort()

 // ...